John Capek: Career

-In 1973 Capek emigrated to Canada.
+In 1973, Capek emigrated to Canada.

-In Toronto Capek played keyboards and arranged songs for Marc Jordan, Ian Thomas, Dan Hill and Dianne Brooks, and produced hit recordings for Hill, Ken Tobias, The Good Brothers, the Downchild Blues Band and Amy Sky.
+In Toronto, Capek played keyboards and arranged songs for Marc Jordan, Ian Thomas, Dan Hill and Dianne Brooks, and produced hit recordings for Hill, Ken Tobias, the Good Brothers, the Downchild Blues Band and Amy Sky.
 He formed a songwriting partnership with Jordan and moved to Los Angeles, placing songs with René Shuman, Rod Stewart, Joe Cocker, Diana Ross, Manhattan Transfer, Isaac Hayes and many others.
-As a session musician Capek recorded with legendary producers Humberto Gatica and John Boylan.
-As "John Capek & The Family of Man" he released his debut recording, "Indaba (Mesa Blue Moon)".
+As a session musician, Capek recorded with producers Humberto Gatica and John Boylan.
+As John Capek & the Family of Man, he released his debut recording, "Indaba (Mesa Blue Moon)".

 Capek co-wrote much of Australian singer John Paul Young's 1984 album, One Foot in Front.

-Returning to Toronto in 1995, John continued writing for Stewart, as well as for Cher, Amanda Marshall, Bonnie Raitt amongst others, and also scored the television series "Grandpa's Garden" and "Letters to God".
+Returning to Toronto in 1995, Capek continued writing for Stewart, as well as for Cher, Amanda Marshall, Bonnie Raitt amongst others, and also scored the television series Grandpa's Garden and Letters to God.

 Appointments

-John Capek is a former director of the Songwriters Association of Canada and the Canadian Songwriters Hall of Fame, and founding faculty member of the songwriting program at the Royal Conservatory of Music.
+Capek is a former director of the Songwriters Association of Canada and the Canadian Songwriters Hall of Fame, and founding faculty member of the songwriting program at the Royal Conservatory of Music.

 Songwriting

 An exceptionally prolific pop songwriter, Capek is noted for his use of complex harmonies, mostly associated with Tin Pan Alley.
-His biggest success to date has been Rhythm of My Heart with Rod Stewart.
-Other Capek hits include "Take Me Home" with Joe Cocker and featured in the film Blown Away, "Promises" with Amanda Marshall, "Love So High" with Cher, and "Deep Water" with Bonnie Raitt.
+His biggest success to date has been "Rhythm of My Heart" with Rod Stewart.
+Other Capek hits include "Take Me Home" with Joe Cocker, featured in the film Blown Away, "Promises" with Amanda Marshall, "Love So High" with Cher, and "Deep Water" with Bonnie Raitt.
 His songs have also been recorded by artists in the Czech Republic and used in films such as Cocktail, The Silencer and The Perfect Storm.